 In 2019 she attended the Master Internazionale di Avviamento Lirico, held in Varna Bulgaria where she was chosen to sing in the Opera Gala concert, in one of the oldest venues in Varna.
 She covered the role of Giannetta in l'Elisir d'Amore at Varna Opera house.

-Rita is currently based in Montréal, Quebec, Canada, and is teaching online voice lessons for beginners and emerging artists.
+Rita is currently based in Montréal, Quebec, Canada.